RECORDING AVAILABLE: The First Ever

 Join us on Thursday, April 9, 2020 from noon – 4:10PM EST

 Attendee registration was $25.

 The Conference is now over.
-However, you can get the 4-hour recording PLUS the 3-hour recording of the 2nd MSB Event (ie. both events) as Thinkific courses, plus the Resources page, for just $10: click here for access.
+However, you can get the 4-hour recording as a Thinkific course, plus the Resources page, for Free: click here for access.